 Moreover, it’s important to remember that incorrect installation or use of a car seat can sometimes be considered a violation of child safety laws.
 In some cases, parents may be fined or ticketed if a car seat is found to be improperly installed or used.

-To get the most accurate and relevant information, I suggest checking the Department of Motor VehiclesOpens in a new tab.
-(DMV) website or the equivalent entity in your specific state or country.
+To get the most accurate and relevant information, I suggest checking the Department of Motor Vehicles (DMV) website or the equivalent entity in your specific state or country.
 They should provide up-to-date information on car seat laws, potential penalties, and the availability of certified child passenger safety technicians for inspections.

 The laws and regulations around car seat safety exist to ensure the safety of children while traveling in vehicles.
-According to the Centers for Disease Control and PreventionOpens in a new tab., using a car seat reduces the risk of death to infants by 71% and toddlers by 54% in passenger vehicles.
+According to the Centers for Disease Control and Prevention, using a car seat reduces the risk of death to infants by 71% and toddlers by 54% in passenger vehicles.
 That’s why these laws are so important and why installing and using car seats correctly is essential.

 Conclusion